Clinics

 These experiences — which include litigation, transactional work, and mediation — complement the analytical training of the classroom by enabling law students to develop practical skills and explore potential career paths.

-Notre Dame Law School operates five clinics.
+Notre Dame Law School operates seven clinics.

-- Applied Mediation: Provides mediation services to individuals litigating civil matters such as child custody, parenting time, landlord-tenant disputes, and contract disputes.
+• Applied Mediation: Provides mediation services to individuals litigating civil matters such as child custody, parenting time, landlord-tenant disputes, and contract disputes.

-- Community Development: Offers non-litigation services to nonprofit organizations and small businesses.
+• Community Development: Offers non-litigation services to nonprofit organizations and small businesses.

-- Eviction: Represents low-income clients in litigation with a focus on eviction defense and related matters.
+• Eviction: Represents low-income clients in litigation with a focus on eviction defense and related matters.

-- Exoneration Justice: Committed to correcting the miscarriage of justice and investigating, litigating, and overturning wrongful convictions.
+• Exoneration Justice: Committed to correcting the miscarriage of justice and investigating, litigating, and overturning wrongful convictions.

-- Religious Liberty: Protects not only the freedom for individuals to hold religious beliefs but also their right to exercise and express those beliefs and to live according to them.
+• Religious Liberty: Protects not only the freedom for individuals to hold religious beliefs but also their right to exercise and express those beliefs and to live according to them.

 Information for potential clients

-The Law School's clinics are able to accept only a small number of new cases each semester.
+The Law School's clinics are able to accept only a limited number of new cases each semester.
 The clinics begin the intake process in the middle of August for the fall semester and early January for the spring semester.

 Please call the Clinical Law Center's informational line at 574-631-6704 for updated information on which clinics are currently accepting new cases.
 Also, please consult the individual clinic pages (linked on the list above) to see each clinic's intake requirements.